 But it’s these artery-clogging foods and sedentary activities that increase obesity rates and lead to heart attacks.
 By making 3 simple changes to your lifestyle, you can improve the health of your heart and your body.

-How to Prevent Heart Disease in 3 Steps
+3 Ways to Prevent Heart Disease

 1. Eat Like the Greeks